| 9.1 Dealing with Syntax ErrorsThe first type of error you will encounter is the one

 the message is written differ between them.
 In this chapter, I

 show examples only of the messages produced by Tomcat.
+Let's first look at how Tomcat reports some

 typical syntax errors in JSP directives and action elements.